-The furniture industry response to this demand was to come together through the Furniture Industry Environment Committee (FIEC) and via the industry trade associations, FIRA, NBF, BCFA, BFM, along with experts from within the furniture industry to lead the development of the scheme.
+The furniture industry response to this demand was to come together through the Furniture Industry Environment Committee (FIEC) and via the industry trade associations, the Furniture Industry Research Association (FIRA), the National Bed Federation (NBF), the British Contract Furniture Association (BCFA) and the British Furniture Manufacturers Association (BFM), along with experts from within the furniture industry to lead the development of the scheme.

 The breadth of sustainable development that is assessed has grown steadily and reflects the numerous social, economic and environmental touch points that exists throughout the furniture supply chain.